 Note that Jellybabies is also a twin-friendly group so do feel free to bring your multiples along!

-It is run in the basement of the beautiful building that is St Mary's Church at the end of Bryanston Square on Crawford Street.
+These groups are extremely popular.
+They are run in the basement of the beautiful building that is St Mary's Church at the end of Bryanston Square on Crawford Street.

 You can find more information here: St Mary's